 Buying property in Mexico in a restricted zone

-Purchasing land within 50 kilometres (31 miles) of the coast or 100 kilometres of an international land border requires you to set up a land trust known as a fideicomiso.
+Purchasing land within 50 kilometres (31 miles) of the coast or 100 kilometres of an international land border requires you to set up a bank trust known as a fideicomiso.

 This is like a land trust in the United States.
 In layman’s terms, a bank acts as the Trustee, and you are the beneficiary and grantor of the trust, so you have control over the purchase, sale, and management of the property.